MyMQL/SCP-372/README.md

 ## 🌍 **Description ENG**

 **SCP-372** is an advanced server plugin for SCP: Secret Laboratory that introduces **SCP-372** – an invisible and exceptionally fast entity.
-SCP-372 becomes temporarily visible after shooting, interacting with objects, or entering certain areas like the surface.
+SCP-372 becomes temporarily visible after shooting, interacting with objects, entering certain areas like the surface, using items, or speaking in voice chat.

 ### ✨ **Features**
 - 📌 **Invisibility**: Automatically applies the `Invisible` effect to SCP-372.
-- ⏱️ **Temporary Visibility**: SCP-372 becomes visible for a configurable amount of time after performing actions (e.g., opening doors, shooting).
+- ⏱️ **Temporary Visibility**: SCP-372 becomes visible for a configurable amount of time after performing actions (e.g., opening doors, shooting, using items, or speaking in voice chat).
 - 🌐 **Surface Detection**: SCP-372 becomes permanently visible when on the surface and invisible again when returning underground.
-- ⚙️ **Full Configuration**: Customize the starting class, health, visibility duration, and more.
+- ⚙️ **Full Configuration**: Customize the starting class, health, visibility duration, item usage visibility, voice chat visibility, and more.
 - 🪄 **Dynamic Correction**: Automatically corrects invisibility effect if removed unexpectedly.
 - 🔔 **Escape Detection**: Broadcast a configurable CASSIE announcement when SCP-372 escapes.
 - 📢 **Spawn Announcement**: Broadcast a configurable CASSIE announcement when SCP-372 spawns.
+- 🔔 **Death Announcement**: Broadcast a configurable CASSIE announcement when SCP-372 dies.
 - 🔧 **API Support**: Expose events to integrate SCP-372's behavior with other plugins or systems.
 - 🛠️ **Debugging**: Additional console logs (when enabled in the config).